Single-cell nanoencapsulation

 Single-cell nanoencapsulation (SCNE) is an interdisciplinary research field at the intersection of chemistry, biology, nanoscience, and materials science.
 Single-cell nanoencapsulation involves the development and application of nanometer-scaled shells for the isolation, protection, and functionalization of individual living cells.
 Single-cell nanoencapsulation enables the fundamental studies of cell–material interactions at the single-cell level, and supports research and development across a range of applied fields, including cell therapy, renewable energy, regenerative medicine, probiotics, and agricultural innovation.
 By controlling the cellular microenvironment at the nanoscale, single-cell nanoencapsulation allows for fine-tuned investigation of individual cell responses and the design of engineered cellular systems with tailored properties.

 Single-cell nanoencapsulation is also a chemical strategy that creates "cell-in-shell" structures by forming artificial nanoshells (typically <100 nm in thickness) on individual cells.
 The cell-in-shell structures are referred to by various names depending on the context or application, including artificial spores, cyborg cells, Supracells, micrometric Iron Men, and micrometric Transformers.

 Single-cell nanoencapsulation is considered complementary or, in some contexts superior to, cell microencapsulation techniques.
 Single-cell nanoencapsulation enables precise modulation and control of cellular behavior at the single-cell level by encapsulating individual cells within artificial nanoshells composed of organic, inorganic, or hybrid materials.

-The term "SCNE" is also used as a verb in scientific literature, with phrases such as "SCNEd cells" referring to the cells that have undergone the process of single-cell nanoencapsulation.
+The term "SCNE" is also used as a verb in scientific literature, with phrases such as "SCNEd cells" referring to the cells that have gone through the process of single-cell nanoencapsulation.

 Nanoshell properties for artificial spores have been proposed: